sparkbox/propulsion-docs/src/content/docs/configuration/index.md

 #### Watch and Copy Directories

-The second and third parts of the `directories` section is for setting up directories to watch during development builds and to copy files during the build.
+The second and third parts of the `directories` section is for setting up directories to watch during development builds and to copy files during builds.

 {% table "eleventy-settings-3" page %}